linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ripgrep/index.md

 226:        throw new \OutOfBoundsException('Package "' . $packageName . '" is not installed');
 {{< /output >}}

-More than one file can be specified.
+You can also specify multiple files.
 In this case, ripgrep groups the results by file.

     rg Exception InstalledVersions.php ClassLoader.php
 {{< output >}}